jrekier/jrekier.github.io/src/posts/2020-01-24-bell-curve.md

 &=\int_{0}^{2\pi}d\theta\int_{0}^{\infty}r e^{-\frac{1}{2}\frac{r^2}{\sigma^2}}dr~.
 \end{align}
 $$
-The integrand on the right is equivalent to the right-hand-side of Eq.(2) where $x\rightarrow r$.
-By substituting the left-hand-side, we arrive at
+The integrand on the right is equivalent to the right-hand side of Eq.(2) where $x\rightarrow r$.
+By substituting the left-hand side, we arrive at
 $$
 \begin{align}
 I^2&=2\pi\sigma^2\int_{0}^{\infty}\frac{d}{dr}e^{-\frac{1}{2}\frac{r^2}{\sigma^2}}dr\\\\